symbolicdata/symbolicdata.github.io/Using.Git.markdown

 The same argument can be brought up about the epydoc documentation in the subfolder doc/ForDevelopers.
 We want the users to read the documentation, not compile it.

+Ralf Hemmecke (26.12.2012)

+I haven't done anything with epydoc so far, but I've taken your latex files and converted them to .rst.

+This has two advantages.

+1. The pages can be easily viewed online - <http://hemmecke.github.com/symbolicdata/sdeval-quick-manual.html>
+2. The corresponding .rst file is reasonably readable even without translation into html.

+Wow, github.com even [shows .rst files](https://github.com/hemmecke/symbolicdata/blob/gh-doc/documentation-sources/source/sdeval-quick-manual.rst) compiled.
+You have to press the "Raw" button to see the actual source.

+What do you think?

+Oh, I just realise that the generated epydoc stuff lives under doc/ForDevelopers.

+1) Whom to you count as "developer"?

+2) Should all developers be able to generate the documentation from source?

+3) Where is it described how to install/use epydoc?

+My answer to that is:

+1) Everyone who takes the sources from the git repository declares himself to be knowledgable enough to count as a developer.
+For "users" there should be a release tarball with a proper release

+version number.

+2) Yes.
+In fact, it should be as simple as taking a one-time installation of some tools (epydoc, sphinx, etc.) and then calling some "make" target.

+That would also help to be able to deal with broken links.
+When I load symbolicdata/sdevalv2/doc/ForDevelopers/index.html into my browser and then click in the lower right frame on

+sdevalv2.classes.exceptions.XMLRessourcesInvalidPath.XMLRessourcesInvalidPath

+I get "File not found"

+3) I'd expect something like this. <http://symbolicdata.github.com/symbolicdata/website.html>

+BTW, do you intend to also write up a document that explains the overall structure of the SDEval code?
+I mean some overview document that would help new developers to quickly be able to understand your code even if they are not super-professional in Python.